westberliner/checksum/README.md

 ## Installation

-Clone this repository into your apps folder and checkout the desired tag.
+Download the archive of the most recent tag or clone this repository into your apps folder and checkout the desired tag.

 ## Usage